Origin

 Company ID

-To make the process of linking golden records easier, you can use the recommendation for defining the origin that we provided in Merging by codes.
-Essentially, the method of shared origin that you use for merging by codes can also be used to facilitate the process of linking golden records.
+To make the process of linking golden records easier, you can use the recommendation for defining the origin that we provided in Merging by identifiers.
+Essentially, the method of shared origin that you use for merging by identifiers can also be used to facilitate the process of linking golden records.
 This way you do not have to rely on the source system and instead use the origin that you defined for related data.